 Now I am not expecting a miracle, I know my kids won't touch this salad with a ten-foot pole.
 If a veggie isn't slathered in ranch dressing, my kids won't entertain the idea of eating it.

-There are so many ingredients that you could try in this salad to change it up!
+There are so many ingredients that you could try in this easy Brussels sprout salad recipe to change it up!
 Here are a few of my favorite substitutions:

 - Sprinkle feta cheese on top of the salad.